-There are three fairly spartan rooms, with creaking wooden floors and whitewashed walls.
-Even though there is little in the way of furniture, it all feels very real – there is something strangely absorbing about standing in the smallest room knowing that Schubert wrote his final letters and compositions here before passing on.
+Despite the absence of much furniture, everything feels very real.
+There’s something strangely absorbing about standing in the smallest room knowing that Schubert wrote his final letters and compositions here before passing on.

-The first antechamber has general information in English, but after that it’s all German.
-So it’s hard for the non-German speaker to grasp the significance of the various items on display (many of which are reproductions).
+The first antechamber has general information in English, but after that it was all German on my visit.
+So it’s tricky for the non-German speaker to grasp the significance of the various items on display (many of which are reproductions).
 These include:

 - A piano belonging to Ferdinand you suspect Schubert might also have played on (imagine!)

 - Reproductions of original sheet music, including for Taubenpost, the last song he wrote: you find yourself looking closely to see if his hand was already shaking

 - An original invite to the requiem mass

 (Exhibition view; press photo by Lisa Rastl and © Wien Museum)

 A copy of a letter Ferdinand wrote to his father feels particularly poignant.
 He quotes Schubert, interpreting the musician’s exclamations on his deathbed as a wish to be buried next to Beethoven: a wish duly granted.

 A record of Schubert’s estate makes for sad reading: essentially just a few items of clothing (and a mattress) that didn’t even cover outstanding medical and funeral expenses.
 The classic penniless artist.